dhwanishhh/smart-resume-analyzer/README.md

 1. Upload a resume in PDF format
 2. Paste a job description
 3. The model extracts relevant entities and computes a similarity score
-4. Results are displayed directly in the notebook
+4. Results are displayed directly in gradio site

 ## 🤝 Contributing